Theatre Practitioner - Recovery

-As the Theatre Practitioner (Recovery) you will be responsible for the total nursing care of individual patients within the recovery area and ensuring recovery criteria is adhered to before discharging patients.
-This will include preparing the recovery area, completing all post-surgery checks required and administering drugs as required.
+You will ensure that professional and national standards are met in accordance to the Nursing & Midwifery Council (NMC), Health Professions Council (HPC) and HCA’s Code of Conduct.
+Additionally, you will also be responsible for the total nursing care of individual patients within the recovery area and ensure recovery criteria is adhered to before discharging patients.

 Duties & Responsibilities